25 Best things to do in Milan (2025) – Guide to Milano

 Botanical Garden Brera Milan

-Entrance to the botanical garden is free.
+Practical information: Entrance to the Botanical Gardens is free.
 There is a small seating area and free toilets.
 Open daily except Sunday 10:00-18:00 (off-season opening hours may be reduced).

 A little bit of Venice in Milan?
 Yes, there are canals in Milan too.
 There are exactly two – Navigli Grande and Navigli Pavese.
 Especially the Navigli Grande canal should not be missed.
 Yes, there are canals in Milan too.
 There are exactly two – Navigli Grande and Navigli Pavese.
 Especially the Navigli Grande canal should not be missed.